camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

   - `executionPlatform`: <target platform\>
   - `executionPlatformVersion`: <target platform version\>

-We also send information regarding the outcome of the deployment.
-In case the diagram deployment was not successful, the `error` returned will be added to the payload.
+In the event of an unsuccessful deployment, an `error` property will be present in the payload containing an error code.

-If provided, for example, when deploying to a Zeebe-based platform, we add the target type of the deployment as well:
+If provided, as is the case when deploying to a Zeebe-based platform, the payload also includes the target type of the deployment:

 ```json
 "targetType": "[camundaCloud or selfHosted]"
 ```

-In case of BPMN files, we may add selected diagram metrics:
+In case of BPMN files, the event payload may include further diagram metrics:

 ```json
 {